amastin-devicepitstop/LunchBox/README.md

 ## Functionality
+This extension uses GitHub's API to display information on a GitHub Pages site.

+Once the Ultipro timeclock page loads, the extension collects the existing contents of `index.md`, which is the file used to display information on the GitHub Pages site.
+The contents are stored in a variable and used later when updating the page.

-When the correct page in UltiPro is loaded, the extension locates the 'Clock On' and 'Clock Off' buttons.
+Next, the extension locates the 'Clock On' and 'Clock Off' buttons.
 As soon as the buttons are found, the extension confirms that they are the correct buttons.
 An Event Listener is then added to each button, which allows the extension to know when a button has been pressed.
 When a button press event occurs, the extension then gets the following information from UltiPro:

   1. The current time
   2. The user's schedule for the current day